chongx1an/securityworkshop/README.md

-# LKC FES Security Workshop 23 Nov
+# IT Society Security Workshop 23 Nov